awinml/awinml/README.md

 <h2 align="center"> Hi there, I'm Ashwin Mathur!</h2>

 NLP Developer with expertise in the development of applications using Large Language Models (LLMs).
-Interested in working on implementing Natural Language Processing solutions.
 Active contributor to open-source projects.

 Some interesting projects I have worked on: